imi-bigpicture/opentile/README.md

 ***Usage as context manager***

-The tiler can also be used as context manager:
+The tiler can also be used as a context manager:

 ```python
 from opentile import OpenTile